 Micro-moments for stress relief: mindful breathing and reflection

-I use 60-second breath breaks or quick journaling between tasks.
-These tiny pauses lower stress without taking extra time.
+Short practices add up.
+I use 60‑second breath breaks, a two‑sentence gratitude note, or quick mindful pauses between tasks.
+These micro-moments lower stress without taking extra significant time.
+Apps or simple timers can help if you want guided prompts.

 Nature breaks and clutter-free environments to boost clarity

-I build short outdoor breaks and keep one clutter-free zone to sharpen focus and reduce overwhelm.
-Small nutrition upgrades — like adding a vegetable at lunch or sipping water early — make progress feel natural.
+I schedule short outdoor breaks and keep one clutter-free zone to sharpen focus and reduce overwhelm.
+Tiny nutrition upgrades—like adding a vegetable to lunch or drinking a glass of water first thing—make steady progress feel natural.

-- I sprinkle light yoga or stretches during breaks to reset posture and mood.
+- I sprinkle light yoga or gentle stretches during work breaks to reset posture and mood; seated yoga works too.

-- I track two simple experiences weekly — sleep quality and mood — to see what works.
+- I track two simple experiences each week—sleep quality and mood—using a quick scale (1–5) to see what changes help most.

 Finding the right practitioners in Australia and getting personalized help

-I choose clinicians by checking their training, degrees, and how they talk about care.
-I want a team that asks about my diet, sleep, emotions, and any symptoms so we address root causes and not just quick fixes.
+I choose clinicians by checking their training, degrees, and how they describe care.
+I want a team that asks about my diet, sleep, emotions, and any symptoms so we address root causes rather than only quick fixes.

 How I assess training, philosophy, and fit with my goals